A Blueprint For Building Zero-Trust Collaboration

 - Employee Privacy Protection

 People might be an organisation’s biggest asset; they can also be the biggest source of cyber threats, no matter how unwitting.
 That’s why it’s vital that they are protected at all times, and their use of unsecured, consumer-grade apps as restricted as possible.
 Here’s where ease-of-use comes in.
 Having a service which provides everything they need in one app is a great way forward.
-With Adeya, employees get secure collaboration on any device type and operating system, with end-to-end encryption, one-to-one and multi-user audio/video calls, messaging and file sharing in a single app.
+With Adeya, employees get secure collaboration on any device type and operating system, with end-to-end encryption, one-to-one and multi-user secure video conferencing, messaging and file sharing in a single app.

 - Swiss Data Privacy